jaanhio/jaanhio.github.io/content/blog/debug-nodejs/index.md

 Tools are only as powerful as the wielder.

-Spending time understanding the fundamentals (syscalls, linux networking, nodejs internals) and how the tools (debugger, `strace`, `lsof`, `netcat`) work is immensely helpful in debugging issues.
-Using the blackbox approach can only take you so far in figuring out root causes.
+I have always believed in understanding the fundamentals of various topics/domains and not take the blackbox approach when using libraries/tools/frameworks and this experience has reinforced that belief.

+Honestly, I probably wouldn't even know where to start if I didn't have basic understanding of syscalls, linux networking, nodejs internals and the use of tools such as debugger, `strace`, `lsof`, `netcat`.